probmods/probmods2/chapters/06-inference-about-inference.md

 # Planning

 **TODO: Decide what to do with this section.
-I started to convert it, but wasn't sure if it was going to be kept**
+I started to convert it, but wasn't sure if it was going to be kept because it already seems like a sketch**

 Single step, goal-based decision problem.